Using appearance to manage and integrate dark mode.

 This is a deceptively complex problem to solve given SSR, SSG and client side hydration considerations.
 To make implementation easier, we recommend integrating with a theme switching library.

-is simple and straightforward because Radix Themes implements matching class names.
+Integration with next-themes is simple and straightforward because Radix Themes implements matching class names.

-To enable dark mode, use <ThemeProvider>
+To enable dark mode, use <ThemeProvider> from next-themes with attribute="class".

 import { Theme } from '@radix-ui/themes';